Leprosy stigma: India

 The concept of heredity has been deeply rooted, and when leprosy was thought to be inherited, persons with the disease (and their children) were shunned.
 As deformity was considered divine punishment, stigma was associated with it.

 As of 2016, in some states, leprosy is a legal cause for disenfranchisement; in all personal statuses, leprosy is a cause for divorce.
 106 discriminatory laws affect lepers as of 2021.

+Philippines

+Hilarion Guia who became the first mayor of the town of Culion, Palawan has raised concerns on healthy children born and raised in the town of being affected by stigma due to the island town's association with the Culion leper colony.
+In 2006, the now former mayor notes while people who contracted leprosy suffer from low self-esteem from interacting with people with no history of the disease, the stigma is not prevalent among residents of Culion with 60 to 70 percent of the town's population related to former leprosy patients.

+Despite advancement of treatment for leprosy, Philippine Leprosy Mission president and doctor Belen Lardizabal-Dofitas in 2020 cites stigma as a big factor preventing people afflicted with the disease to seek medical treatment.